CONTENTS

 • DISC: Highlights dominant behavioral and relational style.

-Studying theories from experts
+Studying subject-matter experts' theories

 • Leaders Eat Last by Simon Sinek, on commitment and trust within teams